The Bankrate promise

 9. Financial gifts

 If you receive assets or cash gifts from friends, family or an employer, the gift is non-taxable income.
-The giver may be required to pay gift tax, however.
+The giver may be required to pay gift tax, however, potentially at the federal and state level.

 10. Illness and injury benefits